 On certain issues of common shares, the Company has issued warrants entitling the holder to acquire additional common shares of the Company.
 The warrant reserve is used to recognize the fair value of outstanding warrants.
 If the warrant is exercised or expires the fair value is transferred to share capital or contributed surplus, respectively.
-No warrants were issued during the nine months ended September 30, 2015.
-During the nine months ended September 30, 2015, 5,150,000 warrants at a weighted average price of \$0.10 expired.
+During the six months ended June 30, 2015, 5,150,000 warrants at a weighted average price of \$0.10 expired.